 Religion

-However, elsewhere the same Sextus writes:
+However, in another place the same Sextus writes:

 I. D. Rozhansky Antique Science (M.: Nauka, 1980)